Zoom video calls - How to look better basics.

 Are you looking to connect online using online video tools such as Zoom?

-Here are a few tips on making your videos look better.
+Here are a few tips on making your Zoom videos look better.

 It’s fair to say that a lot of people are turning to online forms of communication at the moment.
 So, things like Zoom are becoming more and more popular.
 From friends & family to businesses and networking meetings.

-As such a few of my clients asked me for a few tips on how to improve the way that they look on their Zoom calls.
+When considering your brand, it’s important to ensure that you maintain consistency across all touchpoints when communicating.
+Be that in printed materials, social media and of course Zoom video conferencing too.
+As such a few of my clients asked me for a few tips on how to improve the way that they look on their Zoom video calls.

-While I have lots of fancy gear (visual content creation with photography & video) that I can use to create professional-looking visuals, I’m also aware, not everyone is going to have access to that kind of equipment.
+While I have lots of fancy camera equipment (visual content creation with photography & video) that I can use to create professional-looking visuals, I’m also aware, not everyone is going to have access to that kind of equipment.

 With that in mind, here are a few quick wins that anyone can do just using their existing webcam or phone.